soyaoki/CarND-Extended-Kalman-Filter/writeup.md

 | ro | - | 0.09 |
 | phi | - | 0.0009 |
 | ro_dot | - | 0.09 |

+But compared RSME value of case using only lidar data, RSME of case using lidar and radar (more noisy) data was good.
+It showed that sensing by two sensor was more reliabel than only one sensor even though added sensor reliability was low (the sensor data was noisy).